e0543978/tp/docs/UserGuide.md

 ### Adding tags: `addt`

+You can add a tag to either a single person or multiple persons with the `addt` command.<br>
 You can add tags to a person in the contact book by `INDEX`.
 Alternatively, you can add tags to everyone in the contact book by replacing `INDEX` with the word `all`.